OOPSpam/blog/_posts/2024-01-05-spam-protection-for-beaver-builder.md

 v3 came after many people complained about accessibility and usability issues with v2. v2 asks visitors to solve a challenge before submitting a form.
 To address this issue, Google removed the "challenge" part of reCaptcha.
 As a result, with v3, users don't solve any challenge.
 Instead, it tracks the user's behavior on your website and scores the user from 0 (bot) to 1 (human).
 It is up to the website owner to determine the threshold.

 Many people are happy with reCaptcha.
-It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://github.com/xHossein/PyPasser).
+It is effective against simple bots, however, advanced bots can [bypass reCaptcha](https://www.oopspam.com/blog/bypassing-captcha).
 There are also "captcha farms" where people get paid to solve reCaptcha.
-It may also slow down your website as it loads extra js files into your website.
+It may also [slow down your website](https://www.oopspam.com/blog/recaptcha-performance-analyses) as it loads extra js files into your website.

-If you are looking for a free and quick workaround, reCaptcha is your solution.
+If you are looking for a free and quick workaround, reCAPTCHA is your solution.

 ## Cloudflare

 [Cloudflare](https://www.cloudflare.com/) is a content delivery network.
 It operates between your website visitors and your hosting.
 They deliver your website faster and securely across the globe.
 They also provide a free way to protect your website from known spammers.

 Follow [Add site to Cloudflare](https://developers.cloudflare.com/fundamentals/get-started/setup/add-site/) article in their official docs to change your website's DNS address and put it behind Cloudflare.
 By simple adding your website to Cloudflare isn't enough.
 You need to [enable Bot Fight Mode](https://developers.cloudflare.com/bots/get-started/free/) to activate this protection.
-If the visitor's IP is suspicious then a captcha (namely Turnstile) will appear and ask the user to solve the challenge.
-Note that the visitor will not be able to solve the captcha if cookies and javascript are disabled in their browser.
+If the visitor's IP is suspicious then a CAPTCHA (namely Turnstile) will appear and ask the user to solve the challenge.
+Note that the visitor will not be able to solve the CAPTCHA if cookies and javascript are disabled in their browser.
 More about Turnstile check out: [What No One Tells You About Cloudflare Turnstile](https://www.oopspam.com/blog/cloudflare-turnstile).

-Cloudflare is a good alternative to reCaptcha as it's much lighter than reCaptcha.
+Cloudflare is a good alternative to reCAPTCHA as it's much lighter than reCaptcha.

 ### Block access to website by country